ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 WebTransport Connect Streams, and their corresponding WebTransport Streams, can be independently routed by intermediaries on the network path.
-The main purpose for a WebTransport Connect Stream is to facilitate imtermediary traversal by WebTransport Streams.
+The main purpose for a WebTransport Connect Stream is to facilitate intermediary traversal by WebTransport Streams.

 Any segment on which SETTINGS_ENABLE_WEBTRANSPORT has been negotiated MUST route